Ellakazam/Minecraft-Eating-Sound/README.md

-# Example
+# Minecraft Eating Sound
-An example greeter plugin
+A simple plugin that plays the Minecraft eating sound whenever you eat food